Last Updated on

-Hiking Basque Country Pyrenees is one of our favorite activities here.
+Hiking Basque Country Pyrenees is one of my favorite activities with my dog here.

 Although they are small, westies are very strong dogs, able to walk the whole day in the mountains.